This is part 1 of 3 of the motivation series.

 - Or as an entrepreneur when you just start to get your business up off the ground from nothing.

-- Or even when you start to make any changes in your life.
+- Or when you start to make any major changes in your life.
 Move somewhere else, start a new job, change your diet, etc.

 Whenever we make new bold changes in our lives we are going to be confronted with doubt, fear, and discomfort.